 How to apply

-Applications will be reviewed within 4 weeks of this deadline and successful applicants will be invited to interview.
-Interviews will be held in Sheffield.
+Applications will be reviewed on a rolling basis and short-listed applicants will be invited to interview.
+Interviews will be held in Sheffield or via videoconference.